 Please note another award opportunity: The Graduate Student Contribution to Community Life Award is given by the Division of Campus Life.
 The award recognizes a select group of graduating doctoral and master’s students who have contributed in a very significant way to the sense of community at Brown.

 Winners of the Master’s Award for Engaged Citizenship and Community Service include:

 Yisel De Oleo-Gregory, Urban Education Policy

 Learn more about Yisel and her accomplishments.

 Manuel Jiménez, Business Administration

-Learn more about Manuel.
+Learn more about Manuel and his accomplishments.